This week's show is all about salads that cut the calories but keep the flavor.

 Indonesian-style Chicken with Spicy Peanut Sauce

 This is a great weeknight recipe for the whole family.
-The heat in the flavorful sauce can be adjusted to your family's taste and because it is made with chicken thighs rather than breasts, the meat will stay moist and juicy until everyone gets to the table.
+The heat in the flavorful sauce can be adjusted and, because it is made with chicken thighs, the meat will stay moist and juicy until everyone gets to the table.

 Eggplant Rollatini with Four Cheeses

-This recipe improves on the traditional version by roasting the eggplant rather than frying it making it a lot easier to prepare and lower in fat.
-If you don't have the time to make homemade tomato sauce, you can substitute your favorite prepared brand.
+This recipe improves on the traditional version by roasting the eggplant rather than frying so it a lot easier to prepare and lower in fat.
+If you don't have the time to make the sauce, substitute your favorite prepared brand.

 What is the best way to melt chocolate?Here's how to get perfectly smooth melted chocolate safely.